On the Real Watership Down

 Escape Route:

+Finally, for this part of the story, here’s something that’s not in doubt.
 Following Bigwig’s brush with death in Chapter Seventeen, Fiver persuades the Sandleford rabbits to leave for higher ground.
 Adams describes the route they took:

 South of them, the ground rose gently away from the brook.
 Along the crest was the line of a cart-track and beyond, a copse.
 Hazel turned towards it and the rest began to follow him up the slope in ones and twos.